pinobatch/numism/docs/gb_coins.md

 10.
 11. `halt inc a` double-increments only when interrupt is pending
-12. `inc hl` in mode 2 corrupts OAM only on DMG, and GBC palette can be read back during vblank only on GBC
+12. `inc hl` in mode 2 corrupts OAM only on DMG, and GBC palette can be written and read back during vblank only on GBC
 13.
 14.
 15.